 Remote Sensing: The collection and interpretation of information about an object without physical contact with the object; e.g., satellite imaging, aerial photography, and open path measurements.

-Removal Action: Short-term immediate actions taken to address releases of hazardous substances that require expedited response.
+Removal Action: Short-term immediate actions are taken to address releases of hazardous substances that require expedited response.

 Renewable Energy Production Incentive (REPI): Incentive established by the Energy Policy Act available to renewable energy power projects owned by a state or local government or nonprofit electric cooperative.

-Renewable Resources: Renewable energy resources are naturally replenishable, but flow-limited.
+Renewable Resources: Renewable energy resources are naturally replenishable but flow-limited.
 They are virtually inexhaustible in duration but limited in the amount of energy that is available per unit of time.
 Some (such as geothermal and biomass) may be stock-limited in that stocks are depleted by use, but on a time scale of decades, or perhaps centuries, they can probably be replenished.
-Renewable energy resources include: biomass, hydro, geothermal, solar and wind.
-In the future they could also include the use of ocean thermal, wave, and tidal action technologies.
+Renewable energy resources include biomass, hydro, geothermal, solar and the wind.
+In the future, they could also include the use of ocean thermal, wave, and tidal action technologies.
 Utility renewable resource applications include bulk electricity generation, on-site electricity generation, distributed electricity generation, non-grid-connected generation, and demand-reduction (energy efficiency) technologies.